Michigan Central Railroad: History

 This involved passing through two other states and getting leave from two state legislatures to do so.
 To facilitate this process, they bought the Joliet and Northern Indiana Railroad in 1851.
 Thus they reached Michigan City, Indiana, by 1850 and finished the line to Kensington, Illinois, (now a south Chicago neighborhood) in 1852, using Illinois Central trackage rights to downtown Chicago.
-The completed railroad was 270 miles in length.
+The completed railroad was 270 mi in length.
+In the same year the first train ran from Detroit to Chicago.

+The first repair shops were built in 1851 and located on 20 acres of waterfront property in Detroit, Michigan.
+In 1873 they were moved to a larger plot of land on the west side of the city along Livernois Avenue, then consisting of two roundhouses and car repair shops.
+In 1919 new freight and locomotive terminals were constructed in Niles, Michigan.
+However, the primary locomotive and car repair shops during the steam era were located in Jackson, Michigan, established in 1871.
+They closed in 1949 during a coal strike and never reopened due to the conversion of motive power to diesel engines.